DavidWestenberger/React-Mobx-App/README.md

 Collection of apps, all using React.js and some other frameworks (Mobx, Redux, Flux)!

 What's this?
 This is a collection of code examples.
-Each one gets more difficult and builds upon the other previous example applications.
+Each one gets more difficult and builds upon the previous example applications.

 Purpose